R0GUEEE/PlumeImpactor/README.md

 ## License

 Project is licensed under the MIT license.
 You can see the full details of the license [here](https://github.com/khcrysalis/PlumeImpactor/blob/main/LICENSE).
- * Some components are licensed under a dife
+Some components may be licensed under different licenses, see their respective directories for details.